oceanprotocol-archive/OEPs/10/README.md

 source: [Protocol flow](https://tools.ietf.org/html/rfc6749#section-1.2)

-####  OAuth actors and components:
+####  OAuth Actors & Components:

+The following is a list of the actors and components necessary for the provisioning of OAuth:

-- client: Any app or service the resource owner (as a user) want to grant access to private information.
+- Client: Any app or service the resource owner (as a user) wants to grant for access to private information.
-- Authorization Server: The server that will generate the access token for client
+- Authorization Server: The server that will generate the access token for client.
-- Authorization Grant :  Permission
+- Authorization Grant: Granting of permission.
-- Access Token: The token that will be used to allow client get access.
+- Access Token: The token that will be used for the client to gain access.
-- Scope: The scope includes what type of data client will be able to access ie. profile, contacts.
+- Scope: The scope includes what type of data client will be able to access i.e. profile, contacts.
-- Resource Owner: Any one who has actually the right to share the data.
+- Resource Owner: Anyone who has the right to share the data.
-- Resource Server: Where we store or hold the actual data
+- Resource Server: Where the actual data is stored or held.
-- Redirect URI: .
-The link that authorization server uses to send the authorization code to the client
+- Redirect URI: The link that the authorization server uses to send the authorization code to the client.
-- Consent: The message you get from the authorization server
+- Consent: The message you get from the authorization server.
 - Front Channel: This channel runs in the browser level.
-- Back Channel: This is more secure where communication will be between the authorization server and client in order to share the access token
+- Back Channel: This is a more secure channel where communication will be between the authorization server and client in order to share the access token.

 Find [here](https://oauth2.thephpleague.com/terminology/) more information about the OAuth2.0 terminology.

-OAuth 2.0 protocol is not designed for authentication but mainly Authorization.
-It is provides a a deligated authorization mechanism in which client (myapp.com) could have access to private information such as your contacts list by delegating the authorization method to another third party called authorization server.
-The authorization server will return a consent to the resource owner in order to get accept/reject the request.
-If yes, the authorization server will use the redirect URL to send the authorization code.
-The client will use the authorization code in order to get the access token through the back channel.
+OAuth 2.0 protocol is not designed for Authentication, but mainly for Authorization.
+It provides a a delegated authorization mechanism in which a client (myapp.com) could have access to private information, such as a contacts list, by delegating the authorization method to another third party called the Authorization Server.
+The Authorization Server will then return a consent to the resource owner in order to get acceptance/rejection of the request.
+If accepted, the Authorization Server will use the redirect URL to send the authorization code.
+The client will then use the authorization code to get the access token through the back channel.

 ## Key Technologies

-This survey provides a list of projects.
-We are going to discuss and curate the available systems that already had been developed.
-These projects provide an on-chain/off-chain identity management.
+This survey below provides a list of projects that provide on- and off-chain identity management.
+We are planning to use this list (though it is not exhaustive) to inform our decision making process on what to leverage within Ocean.
 The following table lists some of them:

 ![identity projects](images/identityProjects.png)